morethan987/hugo_main/content/blog/LocalOverleaf/index.en.md

 };
 ```

 This default configuration has been included with these content paths so that you can easily generate your own CSS file without needing to modify it, provided you follow a particular project structure.
 Namely, **you have to include Blowfish in your project as a subdirectory at `themes/blowfish/`**.
 This means you cannot easily use Hugo Modules to install the theme and you must go down either the git submodule (recommended) or manual install routes.
-The [Installation docs]({{< ref "installation" >}}) explain how to install the theme using either of these methods.
+The explain how to install the theme using either of these methods.

 ### Project structure